hueyning/DA-scraper/README.md

 Webscraper for scraping https://www.deviantart.com/ using Python's Scrapy module.

 Outputs:
 - Images in DA-images folder.
+DA-images folder must be initialized for images to be downloaded and stored.
+Folder name can be changed, but IMAGE_STORE must be changed in scraper settings as well.
 - Image data (faves, comments, artist) in 'image-data.json'.

 Currently only working in Jupyter Notebook file.